 Despite being one of Croatia’s more popular islands, Korčula has managed to preserve its authentic feel, creating an ambience of tranquillity and familiarity.

-Your beautifully sunny days on Korčula can be spent eating great food, drinking incredible wine, lounging on the beach, or trying to windsurf.
-That doesn’t sound too bad does it?
+Your beautifully sunny days on the island can be spent eating great food, drinking incredible wine, lounging on the beach, or trying to windsurf.
+That doesn’t sound too bad, does it?

 #1 Explore Korčula Town